Disqualification of Conciliators

 The decision will either reject or uphold the proposal for disqualification.
 If the proposal is rejected, the proceeding will resume immediately with the same Commission.

-Objections to Jurisdiction
+Objections to Competence

-).
+Parties may object to the competence of the Commission (Article 36 of the Conciliation (Additional Facility) Rules).
 A party must raise these objections as early as possible and no later than the earlier of the first written statement or hearing.